2025–26 CEV Champions League qualification

 This article shows the qualification phase for the 2025–26 CEV Champions League.
 14 teams play in the qualification round.
 The two remaining teams will join the other 18 teams automatically qualified for the League round.
 All 12 eliminated teams will compete in the 2025–26 CEV Cup.

+ACH Volley Ljubljana and Guaguas Las Palmas qualified for the group stage of the 2025–26 CEV Champions League.

 Participating teams

 The drawing of lots was held on 15 July 2025 in Luxembourg City.